 Writing is a skill.
 Like any other skill, it improves with practice.
 You can certainly practice entirely on your own, but many people benefit from regular meetings with a writing coach.
-If you are a member of the CBS community and are interested in coaching, please contact me by phone or email.
+If you are interested in coaching, please contact me by phone or email.

 To help you decide whether you want me as a coach, I encourage you to carry out a simple experiment.
 At the end of the working day, take five minutes to choose something you know well enough to write about tomorrow.
 Write a single, true declarative that expresses it.

 We can talk about what you are doing when you write.
 And we can look at the results.
 Note that the result of a writing moment is always a single paragraph that says one thing you know.
 So it’s your paragraphs we will be looking at.
 It’s your ability to compose them that we will be improving.